Ask Claude to Hunt Down Dead Code

 file path and line number, and explain why you think it's unused.

 Claude will scan for defined-but-never-called functions, unused exports, and unreferenced route handlers.
-It's also good at spotting CSS classes that exist in your stylesheet but don't appear in any template.
+It works across languages — JavaScript, TypeScript, PHP, Python, Ruby — and is equally effective at spotting CSS classes that exist in your stylesheet but don't appear in any template.

 Dead code found: